cloudflare/cloudflare-docs/content/ssl/keyless-ssl/troubleshooting.md

 ## Key server multi-domain support

-You can use the same key server for multiple domains you however will need to add the hostname and the Zone ID of the new domain to the `gokeyless.yaml` file
+You can use the same key server for multiple domains.

+ However, if you do, you will need to add the hostname and the Zone ID of the new domain to the `gokeyless.yaml` file.

 ## Additional questions